MortyBiomech/KneeExo_EEG_Analysis/README.md

 Analysis code for the KneeExo-EEG mobile brain/body imaging (MoBI) study.

-Participants performed a seated knee flexion and extension angle-tracking task while wearing a knee exoskeleton driven by a pneumatic artificial muscle (PAM) at three assistance pressures (1, 3 and 6 bar).
-Each trial was rated for perceived difficulty on a 1 to 10 scale.
-Recorded modalities: 64-channel EEG (LiveAmp, 500 Hz), 6-channel EMG (Delsys Trigno, 2000 Hz), and knee encoder, reference angle and force sensor signals, all captured together over LSL.
+Fourteen participants performed a seated visuomotor pursuit-tracking task with the right leg while wearing a custom single-degree-of-freedom knee exoskeleton actuated by a pneumatic artificial muscle (PAM).
+Knee angle set the vertical position of a marker on a display, a reference sinusoid scrolled past at a constant rate, and the task was to keep the marker on the reference.
+The reference was individualised for each participant beforehand, from one minute of free movement in the exoskeleton with the PAM detached, so the movement to be tracked was the same at every level of demand.

+**The exoskeleton imposed demand; it did not assist.** The PAM was routed over the anterior aspect of the knee, so pressurising it produced a knee-extension torque that the wearer worked against during flexion and restrained during early extension.
+Supply pressure was set to Low (1 bar), Medium (3 bar) or High (6 bar), a six-fold range.
+Because only the imposed load changed while the reference stayed fixed, differences across the three levels are read as physical demand rather than as a change in the required movement.

+After each 20-second trial, participants verbally rated perceived difficulty from 1 (easy) to 10 (difficult).
+Each participant completed 120 trials, 40 per level, in permuted blocks of three across four sessions in one day.

+Three streams were recorded and synchronised through the Lab Streaming Layer.
+64-channel EEG (actiCAP slim with a LiveAmp amplifier, 500 Hz, referenced online to FCz), surface EMG of four right-leg muscles (Trigno Avanti, 2000 Hz), and an experiment stream carrying knee angle from a rotary encoder at the hinge, the auditory cues, and each trial's pressure level and reported score.
+PAM force was recorded from a load cell in six participants only, and the manuscript does not report force.
+The experiment stream has no fixed sample rate, because samples were pushed as they became available, so aligning it rests on its per-sample LSL timestamps.

 > **Status.** This repository accompanies a manuscript in preparation.
 Figure
 > and section numbers refer to that manuscript and may change before
 > publication.

 ---

 ## Start here